JAPAN IN WINTER BIRDING TOUR: DETAILED ITINERARY

 Japan in Winter: Day 8 After spending much of the day at Arasaki we will drive up into the highlands of Kyushu to Mi-ike for a two nights stay.

 We will also explore the deciduous woodlands nearby.
 Marsh Tits are not uncommon here and we may well see the very pale and attractive asiatica subspecies of the Eurasian Nuthatch.
-If luck is on our side, we will come across a sleepy Ural Owl.
+We have a good chance of coming across a sleepy Ural Owl.

 Japan in Winter: Day 12 Rausu and the Shiretoku Peninsula are justly famous for having the largest accessible winter gathering of Steller’s Sea Eagles.
 The birds migrate southwards from their breeding grounds in eastern Siberia and Kamchatka to feed on the concentrations of fish in the coastal waters and lakes of Hokkaido.
 By February up to 1000 or more of these splendid creatures can be found in the area.
 Although conditions vary from year to year (and indeed from week to week!), there is usually some pack-ice close to Rausu.
 This morning, conditions permitting, we will take a boat out to the pack-ice for what has to be one of the most amazing adventures any of us will have been on!